 How Do Steroid Injections Work?

 Steroid injections, or corticosteroid intra-articular injections (also referred to as cortisone), are commonly given at GP surgeries to patients complaining of chronic pain.
 They are synthetic hormones that reduce inflammation and this is particularly useful when inflammation is causing pain in a joint.
-Steroid injections are also used to treat wider inflammatory problems in the body, such as allergic reactions, rheumatoid arthritis and asthma.
+Steroid injections are also used to treat wider inflammatory problems in the body.
+These problems include allergic reactions, rheumatoid arthritis, and asthma.

-The injection is administered directly into the joint, sometimes guided by ultrasound for accuracy, and can take a couple of hours to take effect.
+The injection is administered directly into the joint.
+They are sometimes guided by ultrasound for accuracy and can take a couple of hours to take effect.

 The Benefits Of Steroid Injections

-When specifically referring to tendinopathy, research has shown there is a short-term benefit to using steroid injections, but this tends to be worse for the tendon in the medium and long-term.
+When specifically referring to tendinopathy, research has shown there is a short-term benefit to using steroid injections.
+This tends to be worse for the tendon in the medium and long-term.

 The Downside To Steroid Injections

-A lot of new research has hinted at adverse long-term effects of cortisone injections.
-Research has shown a similar reduction in pain in the short term (four weeks) with treatment such as osteopathy, but the long-term (up to a year post-injection) health of the tendon is worse than the effects of manual therapy.
+New research has hinted at adverse long-term effects of cortisone injections.
+Research has shown a similar reduction in pain in the short term (four weeks) with treatment such as osteopathy, but the long-term (up to a year post-injection).
+Health of the tendon is worse than the effects of manual therapy.